 To assist in achieving the company’s strategic objective by providing Directors and staff support for the acquisition and retention of clients (consumers) through the planning, evaluation, monitoring and improving the financial, information technology, human resources, and administrative systems, in a way that promotes an effective, smooth-running organization.

 Director, Marketing Development

 To assist in achieving the company’s strategic objective by supporting the acquisition and retention of long-term, quality clients (consumers) for the company through the development and implementation of marketing, lead generation and lead conversion systems.

 Director, Hemp Education and Learning

 To assist in achieving the company’s strategic objective by developing consumers for hemp manufacturers and distributors by providing educational and learning products, services, and information that they will perceive as emotionally satisfying.

-By 2026, Indigenous Hemp has secured a North American wide presence working with hemp farmers, investors, funders, and buyers on building their economic sustainability.
-Indigenous Hemp will exceed $45.0 million dollars in sales with a net profit margin of 25%.
+By 2027, Indigenous Hemp has secured a Global wide presence working with industrial hemp entrepreneurs increase their hemp product reach using an IH habit-forming products system.
+Indigenous Hemp exceeds $45.0 million dollars in sales with a net profit margin of 25%.
 Indigenous Hemp is a well-recognized brand within the industrial hemp and (medical marijuana) markets, worldwide.
-Indigenous Hemp, operating as a world – class social business organization, attracted the best tribal minded people within the industry and abroad.
-Indigenous Hemp continues to advance the concept of social business in other related industries and remains an astute champion of the social business model in all aspects of the cannabis economic sustainability throughout the globe.
+Indigenous Hemp, operating as a world – class social business learning organization, attracts the best minded people within the industry and abroad.
+Indigenous Hemp continues to advance the concept of social business in other related industries and remains an astute champion of the social business model in all aspects of the cannabaceau family throughout the globe.